AlexEMG/DLC-Cajal-Course/content/Day2_Lectures.md

 Traditional Programming vs. Machine Learning from Grimson's lecture.
 ```

-If you want to expand your knowledge, check out these material:
+If you want to expand your knowledge, check out these materials:
 - [Chapter 1 of Deep Learning](https://www.deeplearningbook.org/) by Ian Goodfellow, Yoshua Bengio and Aaron Courville
 - [The basics of neural networks, and the math behind how they learn](https://www.3blue1brown.com/topics/neural-networks) by 3Blue1Brown
 - [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html) by Michael Nielsen